-Some pet owners may be tempted to use isopropyl alcohol or hydrogen peroxide to clean their gecko’s wound.
+Some pet owners may be tempted to use isopropyl alcohol or hydrogen peroxide to clean the wound of their pet Leopard gecko.

 However, these are not recommended as they may be drying or irritating.

 Did your leopard gecko sustain a superficial cut from another gecko?

 Is there a mild scrape on your Leopard gecko’s body from rubbing against his hide box?

 You may wonder if it’s OK to apply an ointment like Neosporin for these types of minor injuries.

 Neosporin is safe for leopard geckos as long as it is the original formulation without added pain relief ingredients.
 While Neosporin may be appropriate for mild injuries, it is ideal to consult your veterinarian if your gecko has a wound to determine the best treatment plan.

 Multiple topical treatment options are available if your leopard gecko has a wound.

 Keep reading to learn what topical treatments are available and the dos and don’ts of addressing your leopard gecko’s wound.

 What To Do When Your Leopard Gecko Has a Minor Injury?